Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>😨 Fears of an Enneagram 3</h2>

 - Fear of failure: Despite their strong desire for success, Type 3s often have a deep-seated fear of failure.
-They may worry that they are not good enough or that they will not meet their own or others' high expectations.
+They may worry that they need to be better or will not meet their or others' high expectations.
 - Fear of being unimportant: Type 3s value being admired, respected, and recognized for their accomplishments.
-They may fear being seen as insignificant or ordinary, and work hard to maintain their image and status.
+They may fear being seen as insignificant or ordinary and work hard to maintain their image and status.
 - Fear of not being loved: While Type 3s may be highly successful and accomplished, they may still fear not being loved for who they are.
-They may worry that their worth is tied to their achievements, rather than their inherent value as a person.
+They may worry that their worth is tied to their achievements rather than their inherent value.
-- Fear of being exposed as a fraud: Type 3s may worry that their success and accomplishments are not truly deserved or that they are hiding their true selves to maintain their image.
+- Fear of being exposed as a fraud: Type 3s may worry that their success and accomplishments are not truly deserved or that they hide their true selves to maintain their image.
 They may fear being exposed as a fraud or imposter.
-- Fear of being vulnerable: Type 3s may have difficulty showing their vulnerable side or admitting to their weaknesses.
-They may fear being seen as weak or inferior, and work hard to maintain a strong and successful image.
+- Fear of vulnerability: Type 3s may have difficulty showing their vulnerable side or admitting to their weaknesses.
+They may fear being seen as weak or inferior and work hard to maintain a solid and successful image.

 </article>